wesselb/NeuralProcesses.jl/README.md

                 num_layers=num_encoder_layers
             )
         ),
-        # The resulting representation is also chained with a `Deterministic`
+        # The resulting representation is also chained with a
-        # likelihood as we are interested in a conditional model.
+        # `DeterministicLikelihood` as we are interested in a conditional model.
-        Deterministic()
+        DeterministicLikelihood()
     )
 )